Peristaltic Pump Guide

-The Peristaltic Pump operates by rollers or shoes within the pump turning, as they do, they push down on the wall of the hose within the pump.
+The Peristaltic Pump also commonly known as an industrial hose pump, operates by rollers or shoes within the pump turning, as they do, they push down on the wall of the hose within the pump.
 As they push down and continue to turn, they generate a force that pushes the product through the hose towards the discharge port.
 The operating principle is much like that of squeezing toothpaste out of the tube, the pressure caused by pushing down and rolling forward forces the product along.

 What applications can a Peristaltic Pump be used for?

 Peristaltic Pumps can handle a variety of applications including transferring, metering and dosing at low and high pressures for viscous, aggressive, neutral or abrasive liquids.